 BART’s Pittsburg/Bay Point line carries the highest number of weekday commuters

-The next phase of construction is commencing on the Walnut Creek Transit Village on the former BART parking lot facing Pringle Ave.
+The next phase of construction is underway on the Walnut Creek Transit Village on the former BART parking lot facing Pringle Ave.
 The Project is a privately-owned development comprised of 358 apartment units, approximately 15,000 square feet of retail space and on-site underground parking for residents, guests and retail uses.
-The fenced-off parking area on N. California Blvd. will be used for construction offices and material storage.
-The construction of this project and the associated road and utility work on Pringle Ave. and Riviera Ave. is anticipated to last approximately 30 months.
+The fenced-off parking area on N. California Blvd. is being used for construction offices and material storage.
+The construction of this project and the associated road and utility work on Pringle Ave. and Riviera Ave. is anticipated to be completed by Spring 2022.

 During this phase of project construction, access to the station, parking garages and bus intermodal will not be modified and the existing pedestrian access from the corner of N. California Blvd. and Ygnacio Valley Road to the station will remain open.
 Minor pedestrian path adjustments will be made to ensure pedestrian safety.
 There will be no interruption in BART service.
 To ensure the safety of the public, work crews and BART staff, please be mindful of traffic control persons, signage and fencing securing construction areas.